North America

 Countries in North America with Google Maps and Gazetteers

 Browse the most comprehensive and up-to-date online directory of countries and administrative regions in North America.
-Regions and Google Maps with places in North America are sorted in alphabetical order from level 1 to level 2 and eventually up to level 3 regions.
-Google Maps and Driving Directions to North America are here for you, do not wait, explore North America and the beautiful countries of this continent now.
+Our listings are sorted alphabetically from level 1 to level 2 and up to level 3 regions, ensuring you can easily find specific locations.
+Integrated with Google Maps and Driving Directions, we provide all the necessary tools to explore North America.
+Don't wait—start exploring the unique regions and beautiful countries of North America today.

 Baker Island

-Decolonization In 1950, large areas of the world remained under the control of a handful of European countries.
-The process of decolonization had begun in Asia, where, following the Second World War, much of southern and southeastern Asia sought and achieved self-determination.
-In the 1960s, a host of African states achieved independence, so that by 1965, most of the larger tracts of the European overseas empires had been substantially eroded.
-The final major stage in decolonization came with the breakup of the Soviet Union and the Eastern bloc after 1990.
-The process continues today as the last toeholds of European colonialism, often tiny island nations, press increasingly for independence.
+As of 1950, extensive regions globally remained under the dominion of a few European countries.
+The decolonization process began in Asia post-World War II, where countries in southern and southeastern Asia pursued and achieved self-determination.
+By the 1960s, numerous African states had gained independence, significantly reducing the scope of European overseas empires by 1965.
+The final major phase of decolonization occurred with the dissolution of the Soviet Union and the Eastern bloc after 1990.
+Today, the decolonization process persists as the remaining vestiges of European colonialism, often small island nations, increasingly advocate for independence.

 Post-colonial borders

-When the European colonial empires in Africa were dismantled during the second half of the 20th century, the outlines of the new African states mirrored colonial boundaries.
-These boundaries had been drawn up by colonial administrators, often based on inadequate geographical knowledge.
-Such arbitrary boundaries were imposed on people of different languages, racial groups, religions, and customs.
-This confused legacy often led to civil and international war.
+As European colonial empires in Africa were dismantled in the latter half of the 20th century, the resulting African state borders often replicated the colonial lines.
+These were drawn by colonial administrators who frequently lacked adequate geographical knowledge, leading to arbitrary divisions among people of different languages, races, religions, and customs.
+This confused legacy has often resulted in civil and international conflicts.

 Physical borders

-Many of the world’s countries are divided by physical borders: lakes, rivers, mountains.
-The demarcation of such boundaries can, however, lead to disputes.
-Control of waterways, water supplies, and fisheries are frequent causes of international friction.
+Many of the world's countries are delineated by physical borders such as lakes, rivers, and mountains.
+However, demarcating these boundaries can lead to disputes over the control of waterways, water resources, and fisheries, which are common causes of international contention.

 International disputes